brefphp/bref/docs/websites.md

                             # alternatively you can write out Resource: 'arn:aws:s3:::<bucket-name>/*'
 ```

 Don't forget to replace `<bucket-name>` with the bucket name of your choice.
+Note that the name must be universally unique within Amazon (so you can't use `assets`) otherwise you'll get this error when you deploy: `Assets - assets already exists.`

 After [deploying with `serverless deploy`](/docs/deploy.md), the static files will be served from `https://<bucket>.s3.amazonaws.com/`.
 Read the next section to upload your files.